 I’m sure you can find many other blockchain definitions on the internet, so I will try to describe what blockchain is, using my own way.

 1) Payments using a 3rd Party Trust

 Let’s say you are buying a cup of coffee at a café.
 When you pay, you tap/swipe your debit/credit card to the merchant’s machine.
 Here occurred some money/currency transfer from your account to the merchant’s account.
 But how do you know this has happened?
 And how can the merchant be sure that they are getting their money from you?
 This is because there are some 3rd party entities that says or confirms this move of money, which is for example your bank or the card network (Visa, MasterCard or American Express).
 The café trusts this 3rd party entity.

 But what happens if your bank, or the card networks get hacked; or if their systems crashed completely?

 Blockchain is a system without those 3rd party entities.
 Essentially, the database is kept by many ledgers so it is very difficult to be hacked, or less likely that system crashes occur to all the ledgers.

 So, if for example you pay your coffee with Bitcoin (a type of Cryptocurrency), the Bitcoin is transferred peer-to-peer from your Bitcoin address to the cafe's Bitcoin address.
 And this transaction (Bitcoin movement) is listed in distributed ledgers, spread across the Bitcoin network.

-Here is an analogy to help explain what I meant:
+Here is a simple analogy to help explain what I meant:

 In a classroom of 47 people, the teacher entrusts money and bookkeeping to Andrew.
 Andrew keeps a record of everyone who has paid for the planned class excursion trip, who owes whom money from last week’s Easter lunch, and so on.
 In this class, Andrew acts as the 3rd party trustee.
 The other 46 students trust Andrew will do the right thing and be honest.
 Obviously, there are some risks here, for example: